subatomicdev/binancebeast/README.md

 ### USD-M Futures
 - Rest
-  - Market: All
+  - All GET requests
-  - Account/trade: All
+  - Others coming soon
 - WebSockets: All
 - User Data: All